MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-school-deployment/enroll-autopilot.md

 ## Register devices to Windows Autopilot

 Before deployment, devices must be registered in the Windows Autopilot service.
-Each device's unique hardware identity (known as a *hardware hash*) must be uploaded to the Autopilot service, so that the Autopilot service can recognize which tenant devices belong to and which OOBE experience they should offer to the users.
+Each device's unique hardware identity (known as a *hardware hash*) must be uploaded to the Autopilot service.
+In this way, the Autopilot service can recognize which tenant devices belong to, and which OOBE experience it should present.
 There are three main ways to register devices to Autopilot:

 - **OEM registration process.** When you purchase devices from an OEM or Reseller, that company can automatically register devices to Windows Autopilot and associate them to your tenant.
 Before this registration can happen, a *Global Administrator* must grant the OEM/Reseller permissions to register devices.
 For more information, see [OEM registration][MEM-2]
     > [!NOTE]